Spring Boot Method Security with SAPL

 </dependencyManagement>

-To develop an application using SAPL, you need two components.
-First, you need a component to make authorization decisions, the so-called Policy Decision Point (PDP).
-You can embed the PDP in your application or use a dedicated server application and delegate the decision-making to that remote service.
-This tutorial uses an embedded PDP that makes decisions locally based on policies stored in the application resources.
-SAPL offers deep integration with Spring Security, allowing you to deploy Policy Enforcement Points easily using a declarative aspect-oriented programming style.
-Add the following single starter dependency to your project:
+An application using SAPL needs a Policy Decision Point (PDP) and one or more Policy Enforcement Points (PEPs).
+The PDP makes authorization decisions.
+You can embed it in your application, or run it as a dedicated server and delegate decisions to that remote service.
+This tutorial uses an embedded PDP that makes decisions locally from policies stored in the application resources.
+SAPL also integrates with Spring Security, so you can declare PEPs on Spring beans with annotations.
+Add the following starter dependency to your project:

 <dependency>